paperclippete/FinalMilestone/README.md

 <img src="development/ResponsiveMockup.png" height="420px" width="100%">

 Welcome to Love Lanarkshire - a web application that brings local communities together, allowing users to share their interests, hobbies and expertise with others in their local area.
 The site features a robust relational database hosted with PostgresSQL and a backend code devleoped with Python and the Django framework.
 This enables users to upload and view a variety of event details, interact with specific events and filter and search through the event database.
 The frontend was developed with HTML, CSS and JS and displays all events in a responsive, intuitive and coherent design.
 Registered users can perform CRUD operations on their own details or the events they have listed.
-Registered users have the ability to upgrade their membership of the site and this is facilitated by Stripe payments.
+Registered users have the ability to pay to upgrade their membership of the site and this is facilitated by Stripe payments.

 <img src="https://travis-ci.org/paperclippete/FinalMilestone.svg?branch=master">